Q&As on COVID-19 vaccines: third doses, variants, chemsex, Halal?

 Also, if your current situation or pattern of chem use makes it difficult to have a break for a week, it is still a good idea to get the COVID vaccine as soon as it is available.

 Is the vaccine affected by ethnicity?
 Will it affect me differently because I’m black/brown?

 No, vaccines studies include people of different ethnicities.
 They are created for everyone.

 Ethnicity does not affect immune responses or risk of side effects with mRNA vaccines.

-Are black and brown people more at risk of getting side effects?
+Are black and brown people more at risk of getting side effects from the vaccine?

-No, as with the question above, ethnicity has not been linked to any better or worse outcomes.
+No, as with the question above, ethnicity has not been linked to any better or worse outcomes after the vaccine.

 Have vaccine trials included black and brown men and women living with HIV?
 Or do the findings just relate to the experiences of HIV positive white gay men?